-Our students enjoy access to our Outdoor Learning Programme, and benefit from the therapeutic benefits of our forest schools approach.
-Our outdoor learning programme also allows students the opportunity to take supported risks appropriate to the environment and to themselves.
+Our students enjoy access to our Outdoor Learning Program and benefit from the therapeutic benefits of our forest schools approach.
+Our Outdoor Learning Program also allows students the opportunity to take supported risks appropriate to the environment and to themselves.
 We use the fantastic natural resources nearby the school:

 We use our extensive grounds to offer students regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a natural environment.

 We believe in a holistic approach to developing resilient, confident, independent and creative learners.
 This gives students the opportunity to enjoy success and supports their learning in the classroom.

 We focus a lot on team building and problem solving, to develop students’ ability to build positive relationships and develop their thinking skills.